Connect with others who understand.

 • Trying breastfeeding every hour, especially for the first several hours

-• Stay well hydrated all day long
+• Staying well hydrated all day long

 Talk to Your Doctor

-Work with your health care team or your diabetes care team to come up with the best possible plan for you and your baby.
+Work with your healthcare team or your diabetes care team to come up with the best possible plan for you and your baby.
 Make sure they know that you want to practice exclusive breastfeeding if you can, so they’re prepared to support you.
 Your care team may be able to refer you to other medical professionals who specialize in working with new parents who have been diagnosed with type 1 diabetes.

 Find Your Team